adityabhor07/BDA594-Aditya_Bhor/README.md

   Kaggle provides datasets that can be used for multiple purposes.
   It has datasets that we can use to train a Machine learning model or create a project.It provides a very wide variety of Data.
-   I have personally used datasets from Kaggle to train a ML model that predicted whether the image of the brain had Tumor.it can prove very valuable for creating projects.
+   I have personally used datasets from Kaggle to train a ML model that predicted whether the image of the brain had Tumor.It can prove very valuable for creating projects.